 Primary: We understand our responsibility to ensure that SRE meets the needs of all our pupils.
 Whatever their developing sexuality, children must feel that SRE is relevant to them and sensitive to their needs.
-We will not teach directly about sexual orientation, but acknowledge that many children will be aware of both heterosexual and homosexual relationships and may ask questions about these.
+We will actively ensure that our resources and curriculum represent different families, including opposite and same-sex parents.
+We will teach children at an age-appropriate level the terminology used to describe different sexual identities and sexual orientations.
 We will answer these questions factually, in a general way, seeking to challenge prejudice.
-We will discuss different family arrangements, including same sex partners, when considering relationships.
-If we encounter examples of homophobic language or attitudes we will challenge these.
-Incidents of homophobic bullying will be dealt with according to our Anti-Bullying Policy which explicitly refers to homophobic bullying.
+If we encounter examples of homophobic, bi-phobic or transphobic language or attitudes we will challenge these.
+Incidents of homophobic, bi-phobic and transphobic bullying will be dealt with according to our Prejudice Related incidents Policy and Anti-bullying Policy.